tinymce/tinymce/modules/mcagar/docs/bdd.md

   it('should include a custom toolbar button', () => {
     const editor = hook.editor();
-    // Assert the editor has a custom toolbat button rendered ...
+    // Assert the editor has a custom toolbar button rendered ...
   });
 });